Skip to main content

 Information requested in these forms allows: 1) the committees to perform informed reviews, 2) campus offices to complete important functions, such as updates to the student information system for the course catalog and degree audits, and 3) outside organizations, such as THECB or SACSCOC, to review and approve changes for our growing institution.

-It is important to note that new programs and changes to existing programs may require new courses or changes to existing courses.
-Please complete the New Course Request and Change of an Existing Course Request forms that should accompany the program form as a package.
+It is important to note that new programs and editing existing programs may require new courses or changes to existing courses.
+Please complete the New Course and/or Edit Course forms that should accompany the program form as a package.
 Proposal review and implementation of your vision may be delayed without all of the pertinent information.

 Curriculum Governance Bodies